vitest-dev/vitest/docs/api/index.md

 ]
 ```

+### mock.lastCall

+This contains the arguments of the last call.
+If spy wasn't called, will return `undefined`.

 ### mock.results

 This is an array containing all values, that were `returned` from function.
 One item of the array is an object with properties `type` and `value`.
 Available types are: